Oneo64/Auldworlde/Characters/Ljorn.md

 ## Notes
 [^1]: Ljörn's sword is a Peterson Type L sword.
 [^2]: Before his adventure, Ljörn knew the story told in *Draugritt um minn Výss*.
-One of the characters, Yngvarr, was killed by a draugr when he was knocked over and slashed.
-And during his trip to the castle ruin, Ljörn was knocked over and was almost killed by Ingwaz the Fiend, just like how Yngvarr was in the story.
-Then, when he and his accomplices fled, Ingwaz chased them.
-Ljörn only thought they lost the draugr when they camped in the forest, and it was quiet.
+Yngvarr, a character in the story, died when a draugr knock him over and slashed him.
+During Ljörn's trip to the castle ruin, Ingwaz knocked Ljörn over (like Yngvarr), and was almost killed.
+When he and his accomplices fled, Ingwaz chased them.
+Ljörn only thought they lost the draugr when they camped in the quiet forest.
 That moment is where his odd behaviors come from.
 [^3]: Juniper is a type of greater protection herb.